valory-xyz/autonomous-fund/audit/packages_balancer.md

                 for index_update in index_updates
             ]
 deterministic_body = json.dumps(response_body, sort_keys=True)
-The conversion logic: json-dict-json is not very clear.
-Is it for validation?
+The conversion logic: json->dict->json is not very clear.
+Is it for json validation?

 timestamps = [aggregate([t_a1, t_b1]), aggregate([t_a2, t_b2])]
         for i in range(self.params.fear_and_greed_num_points):